 A strange phenomenon has been spreading like a virus over the past few years.
 In the past four months alone, three of my clients have told me that their website designer or virtual assistant has “disappeared.”
 No return phone calls, unanswered emails.
 Gone, gone, gone.

 Kidnapping?
 Hardly.
 When the economy gets tough or the revenue numbers don’t ad up, many website designers and virtual assistants (small business owners themselves) simply go out of business.
 Some get full-time jobs in corporations, some just shut their doors.
 And of course, personal and family problems can cause an owner to go out of business.
 Perhaps they’ve changed their business model and have shifted away from doing the work they used to do for you — they haven’t gone out of business, just changed their focus.

 This is a huge problem for small business owners, who rely upon their website designer or virtual assistant to maintain and upgrade their websites for them.
 There’s not much you can do if your website designer or VA goes out of business.
 But you can protect yourself and prepare yourself to move to a new website designer.
-You just need to have access to all your files before your website designer disappears.
+You need to have access to all your files before your website designer disappears.

-When we design websites for our clients, we always give them the following information immediately after the site is complete.
 Use this checklist to get control of your website for the future:

-- Login information for the hosting company control panel (CP).
+- Login information for the hosting company.

-- FTP login information.
+- FTP login information, if appropriate.